shapeandshare/rowantree.contracts/README.md

 # Rowan Tree Contracts
-Python contracts for The Rowan Tree.
+Provides lower level contracts and types for The Rowan Tree ecosystem.

 ## Installation
 The latest version be using pip: